Local land charges and searches

 A Local Land Charge Search is necessary when a piece (parcel) of land or property is being purchased, leased or valued.

-This is to check if there is a land charge on the the land or property or a financial charge, which is binding on successive owners or occupiers of the land or property.
+This is to check if there is a land charge on the land or property or a financial charge, which is binding on successive owners or occupiers of the land or property.
+Read more about submitting a search application and fees

-The search is made up of two parts;
+The search is made up of two parts, the;

 The LLC1 form, the official requisition of search of the Local Land Charges Register, discloses the registered entries affecting the land or property.